CS4347-Team-Orange/library-backend/README.md

 ### Gradle, build & run the project

-Before trying to build, be sure you start the db with `bash start.sh` in the db project.
+Before trying to build, make sure postgres isn't already running - it'll come up when you run `bash start.sh` in here.

 From the project's root dir, `library-backend`, run `./gradlew bootRun`.
 This will start the development server on http://localhost:8080